phrdang/phrdang.github.io/about.md

 - Engineering Web, Internal Apps, Law & Data Department
 - Bloomberg Law (BLAW) Platform Enablement Team
 - Tech Stack Used: Ruby on Rails, Caddy, Istio, Redis, Sinatra
-- Project name: Authorization Service for BLAW API Gateway
-- Integrated an authorization service, BLAW’s Draft Analyzer API, and the core BLAW Ruby on Rails code base on a test environment in Bloomberg’s in-house CI/CD web app
-- This authorization service is hit by an API Gateway to authorize user requests to [bloomberglaw.com](https://bloomberglaw.com) and sped up BLAW Engineers’ application development process by removing the need to go through the core BLAW code base
+- Integrated a new authorization service, [Bloomberg Law](https://bloomberglaw.com)’s (BLAW)  Draft Analyzer API, and the core BLAW Ruby on Rails codebase, speeding up BLAW engineers’ development process by eliminating the need for apps to go through the core BLAW codebase to check if a user is authorized to hit a certain API endpoint

 ### Client Project Manager at [Berkeley Codebase](https://codebase.berkeley.edu)
-Dec 2022 - Present | Berkeley, CA
+Dec 2022 - May 2023 | Berkeley, CA

-- Sourcing companies to partner with by cold emailing 120 companies and hosting project brainstorming calls
-- Leading team of 6 software developers to build software for a high-growth company over the semester
+- Led team of 6 software developers to build a unified interface between the Aavgo hotel check in portal and various Property Management Systems (PMS) specific to each hotel using React, Material UI, Postgres, Express, RoboCorp, Selenium, and Playwright

 ### Client Software Developer at [Berkeley Codebase](https://codebase.berkeley.edu)
 Sep 2021 - Dec 2022 | Berkeley, CA